 Be glad, very glad for the understanding and deep repentance of your sin.
 It is a gift from God.
 Once we know our sin, compassion is close at hand.

 “And he (Jesus) had compassion on them and healed their sick.”
 Matthew 14:14

 Compassion is the emotional labour necessary to heal.

 Whether we are healing hearts or bodies, healing does not happen without emotional labour.

-It takes great inner energy to move towards others, to weep as they weep, to feel their pain on their behalf – but this is the only way we heal.
+It takes great inner energy to move towards others, to weep as they weep, to feel their pain in identification with them – but this is the only way we heal.

 It was said of Jesus that he was a man of sorrows, acquainted with grief.

 “He was… a man of sorrows, and acquainted with grief.”
 Isaiah 53:3

 And it is through the compassion of the Father towards us that Jesus even came to earth.
 It was the compassion of the Father that clothed Adam and Eve when they had sinned and were naked and ashamed.

 “And the Lord God made for Adam and his wife garments of skins and clothed them.”
 Genesis 3:21